-The NCPA will restore and use Mead Park Brick Barn.
-The NCPA will be transparent in its restoration process and the sources of funding it will use.
-Seventy-five percent (75%) of the funding for this project is from the state preservation programs.
-No taxpayer dollars will be spent.
+The NCPA presented a credible plan to restore and use Mead Park Brick Barn.
+The NCPA was transparent about the restoration process and the sources of funding.
+Seventy-five percent (75%) of the funding for this project was to come from the state preservation programs.
+No taxpayer dollars were to be spent.
 It is the wish of the NCPA that the restoration of the MPBB be viewed as a pilot and replicated by the Town for the restoration, adaptive reuse and maintenance of its many historic buildings currently in serious disrepair.
-The NCPA offers to be a partner with the town in this long term, productive endeavor.
+The NCPA offered to be a partner with the town in this long term, productive endeavor.

 NCPA retained noted CT legal counsel and issued his written opinion that the Town Council can rescind the vote to fund the demolition of the Barn